 And a full how-to video class—which I highly recommend watching before you make macarons for the first time.
 There’s nothing like watching someone making macarons to learn how to make them properly—that’s how I learned over 10 years ago, and that’s how thousands of my students did too!

 I designed my Skillshare class for novice bakers who want to learn new skills and experienced bakers seeking to master a new and impressive dessert.
 The class is divided into 15 short lessons that show you the essential equipment you need, the important steps to follow, the techniques to master, and the potential pitfalls to avoid.
 You can watch the videos on your own time, start practicing, share with other budding macaron makers, and ask me questions if you encounter difficulties along the way.

 I myself learned how to make macarons by watching a friend make them for me repeatedly, and I believe a live (or video!) demonstration is the best way to learn how to make macarons because you can see exactly the techniques, textures, and results you should aim for.

-Over 7,000 people have taken my Skillshare class so far and the class gets overwhelmingly positive reviews, most students stating the lessons exceeded their expectations.
+8,000 people have taken my Skillshare class so far and the class gets overwhelmingly positive reviews, with most students stating the lessons exceeded their expectations.
 I’m confident that this video class will enable you to create perfect macarons.
+Enroll Now!